russtheaerialist-retired-projects/node-spi/README.md

 node-spi
 ========

-A NodeJS interface to the SPI bus on embedded linux machines.
+A NodeJS interface to the SPI bus typically found on embedded linux machines.

 There is a native interface and a wrapped JS interface with a slightly better API.

-**THIS CODE IS NOT FINISHED YET, NOTHING IS FUNCTIONING YET!**

 *Note: The first version will be blocking.
-I know this is antithetics to the nodejs philosophy, but I think it's important, when dealing with blocking interfaces, to get the code working in a blocking manner, and then introduce the async calls using eio.*
+I know this is antithetical to the node.js philosophy, but I think its important to get the code working in a blocking manner first, and then introduce the async calls using eio.*

 Basic Usage
 ===========